dosco/graphjin/docs/website/docs/security.md

 One of the the most common questions I get asked is what happens if a user out on the internet sends queries that we don't want run.
 For example how do we stop him from fetching all users or the emails of users.
 Our answer to this is that it is not an issue as this cannot happen, let me explain.

-Super Graph runs in one of two modes `development` or `production`, this is controlled via the config value `production: false` when it's false it's running in development mode and when true, production.
+GraphJin runs in one of two modes `development` or `production`, this is controlled via the config value `production: false` when it's false it's running in development mode and when true, production.
 In development mode all the **named** queries (including mutations) are saved to the allow list `./config/allow.list`.
-While in production mode when Super Graph starts only the queries from this allow list file are registered with the database as [prepared statements](https://stackoverflow.com/questions/8263371/how-can-prepared-statements-protect-from-sql-injection-attacks).
+While in production mode when GraphJin starts only the queries from this allow list file are registered with the database as [prepared statements](https://stackoverflow.com/questions/8263371/how-can-prepared-statements-protect-from-sql-injection-attacks).

 Prepared statements are designed by databases to be fast and secure.
 They protect against all kinds of sql injection attacks and since they are pre-processed and pre-planned they are much faster to run then raw sql queries.
 Also there's no GraphQL to SQL compiling happening in production mode which makes your queries lighting fast as they are directly sent to the database with almost no overhead.